The Roth Conversion Ladder: Early Retirement Without the Penalty

 The five-year clock, precisely

 Each conversion has its own five-year clock that starts on January 1 of the year the conversion was made.
-A conversion completed on December 31, 2025 begins its clock on January 1, 2025 and matures on January 1, 2030 — four years and one day from the conversion date.
+A conversion completed on December 31, 2026 begins its clock on January 1, 2026 and matures on January 1, 2031, four years and one day from the conversion date.
 This is one of the few places in the tax code where doing something at year-end is rewarded.

 A worked example

 For the first five years (ages 50–54) you live on a taxable brokerage account or on Roth IRA contributions (always available tax- and penalty-free under §408A(d)(4)).
-Starting at age 55, the first ladder rung matures — the $60,000 you converted at age 50 can be withdrawn tax- and penalty-free.
+Starting at age 55, the first ladder rung matures.
+The $60,000 you converted at age 50 can be withdrawn tax- and penalty-free.
 Each subsequent January the next year's rung matures.
 By the time you reach 59½, the ladder is no longer needed because the entire Roth becomes available without restriction.

 Why this beats most other early-retirement plays